improv-wifi/website/src/documentation.md

 ![Improv State machine](/images/improv-states.svg)

-The client is able to sent an `identify` command to the Improv service if it is in the states "Require Authorization" and "Authorized".
+The client is able to send an `identify` command to the Improv service if it is in the states "Require Authorization" and "Authorized".
 When received, and enabled, the gadget will identify itself, like playing a sound or flashing a light.
 It is up to the gadget to decide if and what interaction to pick.

 ## Bluetooth LE Service